Chapter 4 : Christmas Break

 With sad eyes, Emily sat crossed legged, on the ground in front of the common room’s fire and stared into its dancing flames.
 Today was the first day of Christmas break and everyone was on the train heading home for a glorious holiday, and here she was, sitting in silence waiting for the annoying voices of James and Black to come mock her, she knew they wouldn‘t pass up a chance to annoy her.
 They never did.

 She sighed as the sound of thudding footsteps could be heard on the dorm’s staircase.
-Here it comes,
+Here it comes, she thought bitterly.

 James Potter soon plopped down next to her on the hard floor and gave her an amused look.
 Emily glared and turned her head away from him, staring at a wall in the opposite direction.

 “Oh come on, Emily,” James laughed.
 “You’ll have a great time.
 Just think, two weeks of me!”
-He puffed out his chest proudly, as if what he was saying was something good
+He puffed out his chest proudly, as if what he was saying was something good.

 “Oh joy,” Emily muttered, still avoiding his gaze.
 Why were boys always so persistent?